n1xerii/bassipy/README.md

 It is written in Python and uses `discord.py` and `yt-dlp`.

 ## COMMANDS
-Bassipy is meant to be easy to use and features 3 main commands, `play`, `skip` and `search`.
-These commands are used by typing the prefix(!) following with the command(eg. !search).
+Bassipy is meant to be easy to use and features a small amount of commands.
+They can be used by typing the prefix(!) following with the command(eg. !play).

+`PLAY`
-`PLAY` command plays a link from Youtube(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Plays a link from Youtube(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 If a song is already playing, it adds the requested song to queue.

-`SKIP` command skips the current song and plays the next one from the queue.
+`SKIP`
+Skips current song.

+`SEARCH`
-`SEARCH` command takes an argument and searches the top 5 results for it(eg. !search rap).
+Takes an argument and searches top 5 results for it(eg. !search rap).

+'QUEUE'
+Shows songs in queue.

 ---